 Trends in the number of new anal cancer cases and deaths per 100,000 people from 1975 to 2010 using SEER data.

 The overall 5-year survival rate for anal cancer is 65.6%;6 however, this varies considerably by stage at diagnosis (79.6% for local disease; 59.8% for regional disease, and 31.3% for distant disease at diagnosis).6 The age-adjusted death rate for patients with cancer of the anus, anal canal, and anorectum is approximately 0.2 per 100,000 per year6 with an average age at death of 66 years old.7

 The anus represents the distal-most portion of the gastrointestinal tract and consists of a glandular mucosa-lined anal canal and an epidermis-lined anal margin.
 It is helpful to divide the anal canal by anatomic landmarks to allow for more precise localization of lesions and treatment planning.
 The surgical anal canal is defined as extending from the anorectal ring (a palpable landmark representing the upper level of the anal sphincter complex) to the anal verge8 (Fig. 116-2).
 The mucosa of the proximal anal canal is of endodermal origin and has lymphatic drainage to the perirectal (mesorectal and superior rectal) and internal iliac (hypogastric) nodes.
-The mucosa of the distal anal canal is of ectodermal ...
+The mucosa of the distal anal ...